heyallnorahere/pancake/README.md

 Wherever possible, I stuck with metric units and bolt sizes.
 I had quite a lot of M3 hardware lying around, so I used M3 whenever I could.
 However, I had to make some exceptions.
-To secure the two internal drive gears to their respective shafts, I used an M2 bolt threaded through a nut in a small pocket on the internal circumfrence of the gear.
+To secure the two internal drive gears to their respective shafts, I used an M2 bolt threaded through a nut in a small pocket on the internal circumference of the gear.
 M3 screws were too large.
 In my mount for the Raspberry Pi, I had to use M2.5 bolts to fit through the RPi's mounting holes.
 Additionally, all FRC-legal parts use #10-32 bolts.
 In addition to the irritation of using imperial units, I did not have any #10-32 hardware in stock.